Hotel Bristol (Berlin): History

 The Hotel Bristol was built in an era of economic boom and ever increasing travel and business.
-It was constructed between 1890-1891.
+It was constructed between 1890 and 1891.
 It was designed by architect Gustav Georg Carl Gause for owner Conrad Uhl.
 The hotel opened fifteen years after the opening of the then leading luxury Kaiserhof Hotel.
 It also competed with the nearby Central-Hotel that opened 1881.
 The hotel initially had the address Unter den Linden 5–6, but after the numbering of the buildings on the street changed in 1936/37, it became Number 65.

 In 1904, following the hotel's bankruptcy, the Hotelbetriebs-Aktiengesellschaft (now Kempinski) acquired the hotel.
 The company paid over 10 million marks for the property, it also took over the nearby Behrenstraße property for 1.2 million marks.

 The hotel restaurant was frequented by French Embassy staff until the July Crisis starting World War I in 1914, when the German government ordered French Ambassador Jules Cambon against dining there to ensure their safety until they could be evacuated.

 On February 15, 1944, an Allied air raid on Berlin destroyed the Hotel Bristol.
 After the War, the Soviet Union built its embassy in East Berlin on the site of the former hotel.

 The Hotel Bristol was one of the most distinguished luxury hotels in Berlin.
 In 1904 it had 350 rooms and a garden.
 A hotel expert described it in a travel guide published in 1905 as the "most international" of Berlin hotels.
 Later, the total number of living rooms, salons, bedrooms, and bathrooms, was 515.
 The hotel's bar was popular with wealthy young naval officers during World War I.